 Menu of indicators gathers a selection of relevant indicators to be used in the analysis.

 Sida has developed support material for analysing different thematic topics and perspectives in the MDPA:

 Examples of Multidimensional Poverty Analysis

-Multidiensional Poverty Analysis framework has been used by Sida's country teams to analyse the development dynamics in our partner countries.
-The framework can be adopted to different contexts based on available information and consultations with partners.
-Below you find examples of how MDPA has been applied.
+The MDPA framework has been used by Sida to analyse the development dynamics in our partner countries.
+Here you find examples of how the MDPA has been applied.